 - Secret Key.
 A unique code which protects your data.
 Learn more.

-- Master Password.
-A place to record your Master Password.
+- Account password.
+A place to record your 1Password account password.

 - Setup Code.
 A QR code that makes it easy to sign in on new devices.